xinli0928/COVID-Xray/README.md

       pneumonia
 ```
 * Download the pre-trained model [here](https://drive.google.com/file/d/1lgaGtAfdnjnziHSZ0TaYKisYGjwLxebU/view?usp=sharing) and save it into RF_model folder.
-* Run the .ipynb file for training and testing.
+* Run the .ipynb file for triage model training and testing.

 Follow-up Model:
-* Put the COVID-19 CXR images and metadata.csv in the Dataset_FollowUp folder
+* Put the COVID-19 CXR images and metadata.csv from [COVID-19 Image Data Collection.](https://github.com/ieee8023/covid-chestxray-dataset) in the Dataset_FollowUp folder
-* Run the code of severity scoring system to assign the opacity score to each image and save them to metadata.csv
+* Run the [code](https://github.com/mlmed/covid-severity) of severity scoring system to assign the opacity score to each image and save them to metadata.csv
 * Run the feature.ipynb to extract and save features from COVID-19 CXR images.
-* Run the data_generation.ipynb to create and the follow-up dataset.
+* Run the data_generation.ipynb to generate CXR image sequences and assign corresponding radiological trajectory labels.
-* Run the model_followUp.ipynb for model training and testing.
+* Run the model_followUp.ipynb for follow-up model training and testing.

 On-device Deployment of the COVID-MobileXpert